Clique factors in pseudorandom graphs: Preliminaries

-Lemma \ref{lem:vertex fans} shows that if $H$ has large fans focused at each vertex then it must have a perfect fractional matching.
-In fact, it is not necessary that the vertex fans be so large if we have an additional expansion property.
+Lemma \ref{lem:vertex fans} shows that if $H$ has the property that the link of every vertex $v$ has no large independent sets, then it must have a perfect fractional matching.
+In fact, it is not necessary that we need such an expansion property to hold locally at every vertex and can instead focus on subsets of vertices, if we have an added condition that every vertex has a large enough fan focused at it.
 This is the content of the following lemma.